 Turing Scheme Widening Participation Funding

 DMU receives funding via the Turing Scheme to specifically support students from disadvantaged and underrepresented backgrounds to participate on overseas opportunities that last between 4 weeks and 12 months.
-Provided below are the categories of students that meet the Scheme’s definition of ‘disadvantaged’, and as a result qualifying for additional funding as outlined on the DMU Global opportunity advert.

-• Students with low household income or low socio-economic status (including those with an annual household income of £25,000 or less)
+• Students with low household income or low socio-economic status (including those with an annual household income of £25,000 or less) or have previously been eligible for free school meals

 • Students receiving Universal Credit or income-related benefits because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them, such as a child or partner